MobileChromeApps/mobile-chrome-apps/docs/Installation.md

         git clone git://github.com/MobileChromeApps/mobile-chrome-apps.git
         cd mobile-chrome-apps
+        # This next step may take over a minute
         ./mca init
-        # Optionally, to add global mca command into PATH:
+        # Optional - add the mca command globally:
         npm link

 * On Windows, remove the "./" prefix from the last line.
 * The `npm link` step is optional, but will add `mca` command to a global PATH if you have npm (node package manager) set up correctly.